patrickmineault/codebook/testing.myst.md

 =========================== 1 failed, 2 passed in 1.18s ===========================
 ```

 Notice how informative the output of pytest is compared to our homegrown test suite. `pytest` informs us that two of our tests passed - `test_typical` and `test_edge_case` - while the last one failed.
 Calling our `fib` function with a negative argument or a non-integer argument will make the function call itself recursively with negative numbers - it never stops!
 Hence,  Python eventually will generate a `RecursionError`.
 However, our tests are expecting a `NotImplementedError` instead!
-Our test correctly detected that the code has this odd behaviour.
+Our test correctly detected that the code has this odd behavior.
 We can fix it up like so:

 ```
 def fib(x):